Bathurst station (Toronto)

 Bathurst is a subway station on Line 2 Bloor–Danforth in Toronto, Ontario, Canada.
 The station, which opened in 1966, is located on Bathurst Street just north of Bloor Street West.
 It is a major transfer point for both bus and streetcar routes, including the 511 Bathurst route, which provides services to Exhibition Place.

-Wi-Fi service is available at this station.
-The main entrance at Bathurst and Bloor, where the ticket collectors and turnstiles are located, is in the station building at the surface, which puts the station's streetcar and bus platforms within the fare paid zone.
+The main entrance at Bathurst and Bloor, where the collectors and faregates are located, is in the station building at the surface, which puts the station's streetcar and bus platforms within the fare paid zone.
 The opening of elevators in January 2000 made the station fully accessible.
 The elevators provide access between the eastbound platform and concourse, and between the westbound platform and street level via the concourse.
 There is regular stairway and escalator connections between all levels.
 There is also a secondary unstaffed entrance on Markham street just north of Bloor street, which leads directly to the subway platform.

 On August 4, 2020, the Photo ID Centre at Sherbourne station was permanently closed and relocated to Bathurst station on the concourse level.

 Destinations

 The station serves The Annex and Koreatown neighbourhoods.
-Nearby destinations include St. Peter's Roman Catholic Church, Bathurst Street Theatre, Hot Docs Ted Rogers Cinema (formerly The Bloor Hot Docs Cinema), Lee's Palace, Central Technical School and Harbord Collegiate Institute.
+Nearby destinations include St. Peter's Roman Catholic Church, Bathurst Street Theatre, Hot Docs Ted Rogers Cinema (formerly the Bloor Hot Docs Cinema), Lee's Palace, Central Technical School and Harbord Collegiate Institute.